Mar Thoma Syrian Church: Course of events

 On 27 August 1837 (Sunday), then suspended Abraham Malpan conducted the Holy Communion service in mother tongue Malayalam at his home parish at Maramon.
 Clergymen, who supported him also did the same thing in various other parishes on the same day.

 Connected with a saint (Baselios Yeldo), every year in the first week of October, there was a church festival at Maramon.
 During that time a wooden statue of that saint, they called "Muthappen" (Meaning:- Elder father) was taken around in procession, and people used to venerate the saint by offering prayers and ask for intercession.
 In 1837, Abraham Malpan from deeper biblical understandings and of the spiritual scruples surrounding it, took the statue and threw it into a well saying, "Why consult the dead on behalf of the living?"
 (Isaiah 8:19).
 So when the festival came there was no statue to be taken out for the procession.

 The use of the revised liturgy and the changes he brought about in practices disgruntled Mar Thoma XII.
 So Abraham Malpan was excommunicated.
 Deacons trained by him were refused priesthood.
 But Abraham Malpan was not disheartened.
 He continued with his spirited reforms.
 He returned to Maramon.
-Many of his students joined him to continue their studies.
+A number of his students joined him to continue their studies.
 All those who believed that "The Church" needed a revitalization also joined him.
-Members of parishes in Kozhencherry, Kumbanad, Eraviperoor, Thumpamon, Elanthoor, Kundara, Kottarakara, Mavelikkara, Mallapally, and many other places made trips to Maramon to attend the service in Malayalam and listen to his sermons.
+Members of parishes in Kozhencherry, Kumbanad, Eraviperoor, Thumpamon, Elanthoor, Kundara, Kottarakara, Mavelikkara, Mallapally, and other places made trips to Maramon to attend the service in Malayalam and listen to his sermons.
 Doors were also opened for reformation in other places by ministers who supported him.

 At this stage, he had three choices in front of him.
 Repent and go to the beliefs under Antioch; join the Anglican Church with western aid; or go forward with the Cleansing and restoring "The Church" to what he thought would bring it to a pristine position, A church uncontaminated by avarice, venality, licentiousness, and rapacity.
 He selected the third one.
 Abraham Malpan died in 1845.